jweissman/orsino/playtesting.md

 ---
 [ ] Disable summon abilities if you already have 6 allied creatures (alive or dead...) / Shouldn't be able to call animal companion if 6 allies present! (standing or not)
 [ ] Would be nice to have more narrow utilty-cleric abilities (neutralize poison, remove paralysis, ultimately a high-level 'heal' which fixes status effects AND brings health back...)
-[ ] Was seeing 0-damage attacks on elite units (maybe something to do with DR but a 0-damage attack is a miss, although we could gloss as 'graze' or something?)
 [ ] Should permit player to _leave_ the dungeon (they _can_ but would have to flee and even that's disabled now, maybe to focus autoplay -- but anyway seems to be entirely disabled in fact rn)
 ---
 [ ] Dirty trick should not give a save vs magic? (maybe vs will or even specifically vs blinding?)
-[ ] Hidden seems to be removed whenever the hiding creature _gets_ attacked (should be removed whenever the hiding creature itself _attacks_)
 [ ] Show current gold before purchasing potions (make sure we're handling gold transition between town hub/dungeon correctly) [ ] Why is a wolf casting earthquake??? (presumably it was 'Giant' wolf but maybe just give a 'stomp' AoE ability?)
 [ ] Should say 'leave the dungeon' instead of 'move to next room' for last room [ ] There should be a shop to sell treasure (maybe also buy other kinds of consumables?)
-[ ] Magic missile that does 0 damage should be glossed as a miss I think?
 ---
-[ ] Effects from shrine not getting applied to characters? (maybe getting erased at Combat#setUp if configured as activeEffect but also I don't think I was even seeing it immediately on the character rec at all?)
 [ ] Resting somehow advances us into the next room? (thought this was wandering monster but definitely a new room) [ ] Special effect type for 'cast' (ie to make scrolls simpler to implement/less duplicative)
 ---